Top 10 Cards You Need for Your Amazoness Yu-Gi-Oh Deck

 Tips for Amazoness Decks

 We've examined some awesome Amazoness powers to infuse your structure with, but anything that supports warriors or earth creatures can also benefit the series.
-Since you'll mostly be using a single monster type, the trap "Rivalry of Warlords" can restrict opponent's summoning capabilities.
+Since you'll mostly be using a single monster type, the trap "Rivalry of Warlords" can restrict an opponent's summoning capabilities.
 One of the best Noble Knights, "Isolde, Two Tales of the Noble Knights" searches a warrior while providing additional extra deck zones, and synchro monster "Colossal Warrior" can gain huge ATK boosts with a warrior-filled graveyard.

 With the abundance of level four monsters, you also have several powerful rank four xyz monsters to choose from, so you can see just how many directions you can guide your warlike women in.
 But for now, as we eagerly await Konami's next expansion of powerful Amazoness combatants, vote for your favorite card and I'll see you at our next Yu-Gi-Oh countdown!